HercoZauZau/Data4School/README.md

 - **notebooks**: Jupyter notebooks for data exploration, analysis, and visualization.
 - **data/results**: Reports, summaries, and visualizations.

+## Medium Article

+Read the project article to get a deeper look at the insights.
+[Click here](https://medium.com/@zauzau/school-infrastructure-in-mozambique-a-detailed-overview-ed6e9563e4a7).

 ## Contributing

 We welcome contributions to this project.
 If you have suggestions, reports, or would like to contribute code or additional analyses, feel free to open a pull request.